kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 We can use HPA running 1 pod to prevent a disruption for the underlying application.
 By scaling up first before terminating the pods.

-1. A single pod A of application W is created with a ReplicaSet controller interceptor annotation (priority 10000).
+1. A single pod A of application W is created with a ReplicaSet controller interceptor (priority 10000).
 Application W is a webserver that is scaled dynamically according to the traffic.
 If there is a low traffic, HPA scales down the number of pods to 1.
 The application should not lose availability when its single replica gets disrupted.
 2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an interceptor annotation (higher priority, e.g. 11000) on all of these pods.
+The HPA sets an interceptor (higher priority, e.g. 11000) on all of these pods.
 3. A node drain controller starts draining a node Z and makes it unschedulable.
 4. The node drain controller creates an EvictionRequest for the only pod of application W to evict it from a node.